 - DIETETIC 707 - Professional Skills 1 (30 points)

 - DIETETIC 708 - Professional Skills 2 (30 points)

 - POPLHLTH 701 - Research Methods in Health (15 points)

 - MAORIHTH 701 - Foundations of Māori Health (15 points)

 - POPLHLTH 765 - Nutrition Interventions in Public Health (15 points)

 - DIETETIC 709 A&B - Professional Skills 3 (30 points)

 - DIETETIC 793 A&B - Thesis (90 points)

 Entry into the MHSc in Nutrition and Dietetics is competitive due to the limited number of places available.
-Applications are ranked according to their GPA.
 Applicants are normally required to achieve a minimum GPA of 6.0 out of 9.0 (B+ average) to be eligible to apply for entry to the MHSc in Nutrition and Dietetics.
+The GPA is calculated based on the last 240 ‘relevant’ points of the degree, which for most students are the grades over their final two years of study.
 Applicants who meet the GPA requirement will be ranked for interview invitation consideration.
 Following the interview, GPA and interview score will be used to determine final selection into the programme.
 The weighting given to GPA vs interview score will be 50:50.